 These effects are achieved by the activation of chemicals called endogenous cannabinoids.
 Anandamide is our body’s natural cannabinoid, and its disintegration is associated with the exacerbation of pain and inflammation in meniscus tears and other bone conditions.

 CBD preserves anandamide, i.e., prevents its rapid disintegration.
-Additionally, it also controls and modulates endorphins (feel-good chemicals that work on alleviating pain.
-This promotes healing and is essential in preventing complications that may otherwise arise due to a meniscus tear.
+It also controls and modulates endorphins (feel-good chemicals that work on alleviating pain).
+This promotes healing and is essential in preventing complications that may arise from a meniscus tear.

-CBD is easily available across the country for topical application as well as for oral intake.
+CBD is readily available across the country for topical application and oral intake.
 It does not cross the blood-brain barrier (a central nervous system component).
 This implies that it does not cause addiction, unlike opioid-containing pain meds that may lead to drug abuse.

 Additionally, no significant side effects have yet been reported from the use of CBD.
-In fact, many people suffering from chronic back pain due to arthritis and other conditions reported improvement in symptoms and complete relief after using CBD.
+Many people suffering from chronic back pain due to arthritis and other conditions reported improvement in symptoms and complete relief after using CBD.

-However, it is important to mention that CBD hasn’t yet been approved by the FDA.
+However, mentioning that the FDA hasn’t yet approved CBD is essential.
 This puts you at risk of consuming impure CBD products mixed with potentially harmful components.
 Therefore, it is better to do complete research and look for reviews of a seller and their products.